It is a time of rapid change, and one of the things that is rapidly changing is gold.

 I think we're just on the edge of something really historic, David.

-But the financially um everything that in the United States, we just hear about these you know, few stocks we hear about Nvidia, you hear about things like that, the FANG stock.
+But financially, everything that in the United States, we just hear about these few stocks we hear about NVIDIA.

-They they chop, they move sideways, they don't go anywhere.
+They don't go anywhere.

-Um it's we have a different metric of wealth here, and I think this is because of the changes that are on the horizon, monet the monetary changes are so massive.
+And I think this is because of the changes that are on the horizon.

-I think that's what's happening to seeing the prices of gold and silver and and and for a lesser extent Bitcoin right now, I think that has a lot to do with the uncertainty around the world in adoption.
+And for a lesser extent, Bitcoin right now, I think that has a lot to do with the uncertainty around the world in adoption.

-You know, we have this uh paper wealth that is astronomical, and gold is a teeny tiny slice of that.
+You know, we have this paper wealth that is astronomical, and gold is a teeny tiny slice of that.

-And I think people are looking at all these fiat currencies and all these different manipulations that are being done by governments and they're looking to fall back on something that's real.
+And I think people are looking at all these fiat currencies and all these different manipulations that are being done by governments, and they're looking to fall back on something that's real.

 That's one of the things that really kicked off gold.